jacksonrodri/devnullprodcom/src/posts/xrp_vs_xlm_pt1.md

 }
 ```

-For the purposes of the examples below, the XDR fields have been converted.
+For the purposes of the forthcoming examples, the XDR fields have been converted.

 XLM transactions contain common fields in the top level object along w/ links to Horizon server resources related to the tx.
 Diving in from there: